CICE-Consortium/Icepack/doc/source/science_guide/sg_thermo.rst

 .. math::
    q_k = \frac{1}{\Delta h_i} \sum_{m=1}^{N_i} \eta_{km} q_m.

-Lateral melting is accomplished by multiplying the state variables by :math:`1-r_{side}`, where :math:`r_{side}` is the fraction of ice melted laterally :cite:`Maykut87,Steele92`, and adjusting the ice energy and fluxes as appropriate.
+If ``tr_fsd=false``, lateral melting is accomplished by multiplying the state variables by :math:`1-r_{side}`, where :math:`r_{side}` is the fraction of ice melted laterally :cite:`Maykut87,Steele92`, and adjusting the ice energy and fluxes as appropriate.
 We assume a floe diameter of 300 m.

+If ``tr_fsd=true``, lateral melting is accomplished using the :cite:`Maykut87` lateral heat flux, but applied to the ice using the prognostic floe size distribution as described in Horvat & Tziperman (2015) and Roach et al. (2018).
+Lateral melt modifies the ITD and the FSD.

 Snow-ice formation
 ------------------